gobeyondidentity/customer-docs/docs/secure-work/integration-guides/sso-guides/okta-integration-for-oidc.md

 If, for any reason, you need to remove a user from Beyond Identity, simply remove them from the Beyond Identity user group in Okta.

-1. Click on Directory>Groups.
+1. Click Directory>Groups.

 2. Select the **Beyond Identity** user group.

 3. Click **Manage People**.

-4. Click on the red **\-** next to the user's name to remove them from the user group.
+4. Click the red **\-** next to the user's name to remove them from the user group.

 5. Once the user is removed from the Beyond Identity user group, they will be asked for a password to sign into Okta or any applications within Okta.
     ![](/images/okta_remove_user_from_group.png)